On the propagation of gravitational waves in matter-filled Bianchi I universe: Introduction

 Several studies on axial and polar GWs employing the RW perturbation scheme have been performed with FLRW metric as the background \cite{M1, M2, M3, SH1, SH2, ROST1, ROST2, SALTI1, SALTI2}.
-But the same has not been widely discussed for an anisotropic spacetime.
-Recently, we have studied the propagation of GWs in Kantowski-Sachs background \cite{GD2}.
-Our previous work on Bianchi I background also invoked RW gauge \cite{GD1}.
-In these two articles, we have determined the solutions of the vacuum perturbation equations analytically.
+But the same has not been widely discussed for an anisotropic spacetimes.
+In the article \cite{SYK}, the authors explored GWs in anisoptropic universe using the method of gauge-invariant perturbations in the RW gauge \cite{GS} to decompose the metric tensor of the Kasner spacetimes (and Rindler wedges), possessing two-dimensional plane symmetry.
+They expanded the Einstein-Hilbert Lagrangian to second order in metric perturbations to obtain the solutions.
+Aiming to focus on the quantum aspects of GWs, they introduced two decoupled master variables which represent the gravitational degrees of freedom, and each of which is equivalent to the action of a massless scalar field in the corresponding background.
+The odd-parity and even-parity perturbations were obtained by solving the massless Klein-Gordon equation in each spacetime considered by them.
+Recently, we studied the propagation of GWs in Kantowski-Sachs background \cite{GD2}.
+Our previous work on Bianchi I (B-I) background also invoked RW gauge \cite{GD1}.
+In these two articles, we determined the solutions of the vacuum perturbation equations analytically.

 In the present paper, we aim to find complete analytical solutions when the B-I spacetime is no longer vacuous, but filled with matter, which is found to obey the stiff fluid EoS.
 Here the system of perturbation equations become more involved and require special conditions to be solved.
+In contrast to \cite{SYK}, our work is based on the conventional approach followed by Malec and others.
+The axial and polar perturbations are decomposed in terms of spherical harmonics and simplified using the RW gauge.
+We have been able to determine solutions to Einstein equations in Bianchi I universe in the presence of such perturbations, both in matter- filled and vacuum cases.
+The explicit dependence of each perturbing element on $t$ and $r$ has been shown graphically.